Cover Image for No Permission Dinner – Washington DC Climate Week | Co-Hosted by: Fusion Fashion Tech Society, Loop Labs, and HBCU Climate Ventures

 What does luxury look like in a future that prioritizes human well-being, planetary health, and meaningful connection?

-From the food we serve to the materials we choose and the stories we tell, the night becomes a collective inquiry into how design, fashion, built environments, food systems, and relationships might evolve when luxury is defined by imagination rather than consumption.
+From the food we consume to the materials we choose and the stories we tell, the night becomes a collective inquiry into how design, fashion, built environments, food systems, and relationships might evolve when luxury is defined by imagination rather than consumption.

 This isn’t a traditional dinner.
 It’s a conversation about culture, power, and possibility shared over a table where luxury is not about permission, but perspective.